risk-first/website/Scarcity-Risk.md

 Now, they didn't _deliberately_ take 15 years to build this game (lots of things went wrong).
 But, the longer it took, the more their existing design and code-base were a liability rather than an asset.

+![Red Queen Risk](images/generated/risks/scarcity/red-queen-risk.png)

 Personally, I have suffered the pain on project teams where we've had to cope with legacy code and databases because the cost of changing them was too high.
-And any team who is stuck using [Visual Basic 6.0](https://en.wikipedia.org/wiki/Visual_Basic) is here.
+This is shown in the above diagram:  mitigating [Red Queen Risk](#red-queen-risk) by _keeping up-to-date_ has the [Attendant Risk](Glossary#attendant-risk) of costing time and money, which might not seem worth it.
+Any team who is stuck using [Visual Basic 6.0](https://en.wikipedia.org/wiki/Visual_Basic) is here.
 It's possible to ignore [Red Queen Risk](Scarcity-Risk#red-queen-risk) for a time, but this is just another form of [Technical Debt](Complexity-Risk) which eventually comes due.

-![Red Queen Risk](images/generated/risks/scarcity/red-queen-risk.png)
+## Mitigations

+Here are a selection of mitigations for [Scarcity Risk](Scarcity-Risk) in general:

+ - **Buffers**: smoothing out peaks and troughs in utilisation.
+ - **Reservation Systems**: giving clients information _ahead_ of the dependency usage about whether the resource will be available to them.
+ - **Graceful degradation**: ensuring _some_ service in the event of over-subscription.
+It would be no use allowing people to cram onto the bus until it can't move.
+ - **Demand Management**:  having different prices during busy periods helps to reduce demand.
+Having "first class" seats means that higher-paying clients can get service even when the train is full.
+[Uber](https://www.uber.com) adjust prices in real-time by so-called [Surge Pricing](https://www.uber.com/en-GB/drive/partner-app/how-surge-works/).
+This is basically turning [Scarcity Risk](Scarcity-Risk) into a [Market Risk](Feature-Risk#market-risk) problem.
+ - **Queues**: these provide a "fair" way of dealing with scarcity by exposing some mechanism for prioritising use of the resource.
+Buses operate a first-come-first-served system, whereas emergency departments in hospitals triage according to need.
+ - **Pools**: reserving parts of a resource for a group of customers, and sharing within that group.
+ - **Horizontal Scaling**: allowing a scarce resource to flexibly scale according to how much demand there is.
+(For example, putting on extra buses when the trains are on strike, or opening extra check-outs at the supermarket.)

+Much like [Reliability Risk](Dependency-Risk#Reliability-risk), there is science for it:

+ - **[Queue Theory](https://en.wikipedia.org/wiki/Queueing_theory)** is all about building mathematical models of buffers, queues, pools and so forth.
+ - **[Logistics](https://en.wikipedia.org/wiki/Logistics)** is the practical organisation of the flows of materials and goods around things like [Supply Chains](https://en.wikipedia.org/wiki/Supply_chain),
+ - and **[Project Management](https://en.wikipedia.org/wiki/Project_management)** is in large part about ensuring the right resources are available at the right times.
+We'll be taking a closer look at that in Risk-First Part 3 sections on Prioritisation and the [Project Management Body Of Knowledge](https://en.wikipedia.org/wiki/Project_Management_Body_of_Knowledge).

 In this section, we've looked at various risks to do with scarcity of time, as a quantity we can spend like money.
 But frequently, we have a dependency on a specific _event_.
 On to [Deadline Risk](Deadline-Risk).